dynarithmic/twain_library/README.md

 ----------
 ### Is there a C++ class wrapper for DTWAIN? ###

-If you're a C++ programmer, and want a small wrapper around the DTWAIN libarary, we do have a C++ wrapper for DTWAIN, however it is rather crude for todays C++ standards, even though it does make DTWAIN simpler to use.
-Thus we are in the process of creating a "better" C++ wrapper using templates, less "fat" classes, RAII techniques, etc.
+If you're a C++ programmer, and want a wrapper around the DTWAIN libarary, we do have a C++ wrapper for DTWAIN located in the <a href="https://github.com/dynarithmic/twain_library/tree/master/demos/cpp_wrapper" target="_blank">demos\cpp_wrapper_lib</a> directory.
+For more information, see the <a href="https://github.com/dynarithmic/twain_library/blob/master/demos/README.md" target="_blank">README.md</a> in the demos directory.

 ----------